 Finishing with Textrol

 This product has been developed so that it penetrates and protects wood from within, so it won’t form a film that could crack, peel or flake.
 Additionally, Textrol has in-built UV protection and will also protect your sun beds from moisture damage.

-As well as keeping your wooden sun beds safe from the British weather, Textrol will also enhance the natural beauty of the wood.
+As well as keeping your furniture safe from the British weather, Textrol will also enhance the natural beauty of the wood.

 One of Textrol’s main selling points is that it can be applied ‘wet-on-wet’, so you won’t have to wait for coats to dry during application.

 The maintenance is also extremely easy, with local touch-ups and no backbreaking sanding necessary.

 When you first apply Textrol to your sun beds, it will give them a rich, matt colour.
 This should gradually lighten over time to give you your finished look.

 Textrol is applied in ‘wet-on-wet’ coats.
 Apply your first coat of Textrol then leave it for 15-30 minutes.
 This will allow time for it to penetrate into the wood but not to dry.

 Then, apply another coat of Textrol and leave it for another 15-30 minutes.

 You should repeat this process until the wood of your sun beds will not accept anymore oil.
 Then, wipe off any excess oil that hasn’t penetrated into the wood.
 This is important to ensure that you avoid shiny spots.